Is it Too Hard to Adopt a Dog From a Rescue Shelter?

-With so many abandoned dogs in the UK needing homes, there are plenty of campaigns by various charities, large and small, that aim to encourage people to adopt one of their dogs.
-But, many people claim that the adoption process is often too rigorous and too intrusive – is this true and is it fair comment that some adoption centres are too ‘picky’ when it comes to potential adopters?
+With so many abandoned dogs in the UK needing homes, there are plenty of campaigns which aim to encourage people to adopt a homeless dog.
+However, many people claim the adoption process in some cases, is too rigorous and too intrusive.
+Is this true and is it fair comment that some adoption centres are too ‘picky’ when it comes to potential adopters?
 Holidays4Dogs explores this topic and offers some tips for would be adopters if they are considering rescuing a dog.

-Many people I personally know, who have visited large charities in order to adopt a rescue dog have made comment about the sometimes lengthy and certainly meticulous approach, staff have when it comes to re-homing a dog in their care.
+We have heard anecdotes of people who have visited large charities in order to adopt a rescue dog.
+Some have made comment about the lengthy and meticulous approach to the re-homing process.
+A process that has, unfortunately, put some people off.

-Now, I am not saying that many criteria that a lot of rescue charities set, are not valid.
-However, one particular national charity with a branch local to me, insists that all members of the family and other dogs visit the shelter prior to adoption taking place.
+We are not saying that criteria that many rescue charities set, are not valid.
+One particular national charity, for example, insists that all members of the family and other dogs visit the shelter prior to adoption taking place.
 We heard of someone wanting to adopt a dog from this charity.
 They were expected to visit the centre along with an elderly house-bound parent living at the same address.
 A person who was not going to be responsible for the dog’s care in any way.
 Needless to say an adoption did not go ahead.

-Perhaps this may have been a little over the top, but rescue charities are always keen to know exactly who is in the household and what their role is likely to be with regard to the welfare of the dog.
-Perhaps in this case, an exception might have been made?
+Perhaps this may have been a little over the top.
+However, amongst other criteria, rescue charities are always keen to know exactly who is in the household and what their role is likely to be with regard to the welfare of the dog.

-Many charities also insist upon home visits; generally this is to discover whether you’re garden is suitably fenced and that your house is generally clean and tidy, without major hazards – nobody is going to be running a finger along your mantelpiece checking for dust!
+Many charities also insist upon home visits.
+This is to make sure gardens are suitably fenced and homes are generally clean and tidy, without major hazards.
+Nobody will be running a finger along the mantelpiece, checking for dust!

-Largely speaking, any good rescue charity wants only the best for the dogs in its care, so try not to take it personally if you do get turned down.
-It might be that the dog you have chosen is not a good match, it may mean making some adjustments to your garden.
+Largely speaking, any good rescue charity wants only the best for the dogs in its care.
+Try not to take it personally if you do get turned down.
+It might be that the dog you have chosen is not a good match.
+It may mean making some adjustments to your garden.
 Or, it may mean making adjustments to your working pattern, or considering the option of paying a dog walker.
-Because dogs seem to be abandoned and given away so flippantly, its easier to understand that rescue charities need to make absolutely sure their charges are being re-homed where they are not likely to be passed on again.